Star1617/Ajio-frontend/README.md

 # Ajio Frontend

 ## Description
 This is the frontend application for Ajio, an e-commerce platform.
 It provides a rich user interface for browsing products, managing wishlists, adding items to the cart, and handling user authentication and orders.
+The backend repository for this project can be found at: https://github.com/Gopendranath/Ajio-backend

 ## Features
 - User Authentication (Login, Signup, Profile Management)